chenxiujian-goo/zgsm-backend-deploy/README.md

 ### Model Requirements

-The core functions of costrict all depend on large language models, and the following model services need to be prepared in total:
+The core functions of costrict all depend on large language models, and the following model services need to be **prepared in total**:

 ```
 1. Chat model (providing complete http://chat_model_ip:chat_model_port/v1/chat/completions interface)